IBM/BlockchainNetwork-CompositeJourney/README.md

 # BlockchainNetwork-CompositeJourney

-## Build Your First Hyperledger Network
+## Build Your First Network (BYFN)

-This project is focused on helping developer to run Hyperledger Fabric locally, then install and deploy Composer Business Network Archive(i.e. **.bna**) file on it.
+This project is focused on helping the developer to run Hyperledger Fabric locally.
+In this journey, we will create a sample Business Network Archive (BNA) file for Commodity trade and deploy it on Hyperledger Fabric.
+In the next journey, we will explore more about creating a complex network with multiple participants and using Access Control Rules (ACL) to provide them network access permissions.

 ## Prerequisite and setup